WWE Hall of Fame (2016): Event

 Sting was the final inductee and was inducted by Ric Flair.
+Flair went on to ramble much throughout his speech, focusing on himself rather than talk about Sting.
 Sting spoke about what a long journey it was to come to WWE, and how proud he was to finally be in WWE.
 Sting then announced that he wanted to retire in WWE and used the opportunity to officially announce his retirement.
 Despite this, Sting later debuted in rival promotion All Elite Wrestling (AEW) in late 2020, coming out of retirement, and competed in his first match in over five years at AEW's Revolution pay-per-view on March 7, 2021.